itssoumodip/JsProject-QR-Code-Generator/README.md

-# JsProject-QR-Code-Generator
+# How It Works

-## How to Use
-1. Enter any text or URL in the input box.
+1. Enter the name of the city in the search bar.
-2. Click on the "Generate QR Code" button.
+2. Click the search button (🔍) or press Enter.
-3. The QR code for the provided input will be displayed below.
+3. The app fetches data from the OpenWeather API and displays:
+   - Current temperature.
+   - Humidity level.
+   - Wind speed.
+4. Visual cues like icons indicate sunny, cloudy, or rainy weather conditions.